lockepatton/sonipy/README.md

 ## Reach Out

+Work on this project is welcomed.
+For more information on contributing, see our [contributing.md guidelines](https://github.com/lockepatton/sonipy/blob/master/contributing.md).

-Have an issue with your operating system?
+Have an issue with your operating system or any other suggestions/improvements?
 Let us know by opening an issue!
 Have a suggestion for how to make this code more accessible?
-Send Locke an email at locke.patton@cfa.harvard.edu.
+Send Locke an email at locke.patton@cfa.harvard.edu or reach out via a github issue.

 ## Attribution